 Reducing the Risk (RTR), the evidenced-based curriculum, is the foundation for the pregnancy, HIV and sexually transmitted disease prevention education curriculum.
 Other topics include: Healthy Relationships, Financial Literacy Education and Career Success

-AOD Awareness Program: The AOD Awareness educational class enlightens youth and their families on the dangers of drugs and alcohol use.
+AOD Awareness Program: The AOD Awareness educational class enlightens youth on the dangers of drugs and alcohol use.
 It also assists on identifying signs and symptoms of abuse.

-AOD also uses an educational power-point tool created by Marjean Warren, Licensed Chemical Dependency Counselor and former Drug Court Coordinator for the Allen County Juvenile Court.
-This tool provides insight into the Phases of Addiction, impairment versus addiction, health concerns and withdrawal symptoms.
+AOD also uses an educational power-point tool and provides insight into the Phases of Addiction, impairment versus addiction, health concerns and withdrawal symptoms.

 Moral Recognation Therapy (MRT): Moral Recognation Therapy (MRT) is a systematic treatment strategy that seeks to decrease recidivism among juvenile and adult criminal offenders by increasing moral reasoning.
 Its cognitive-behavioral approach combines elements from a variety of psychological traditions to progressively address ego, social, moral, and positive behavioral growth, to foster moral development in treatment-resistant clients.

 Parent Intervention Program: Parent Intervention program is designed specifically for parents who are raising strong-willed, difficult, or out of control children.
 The program assists in reducing family conflict, juvenile crime and recidivism; along with improving both school performance and attendance.
-The program uses material from the Parent Project curriculum along with other parenting resources.
 It is important to recognize that no family is the same.
-We all have a different family dynamic, whether we are a nuclear family, single parent family, extended family, step family, or grandparent family.
 While some dynamics are familiar to us, how we function at home as a family can be drastically different from one family to another.